 Details

-COV is calculated by dividing the between-group standard deviation (BGSD) by the setting average and multiplying the fraction by 100.
+COV is calculated by dividing the between-group standard deviation (BGSD) by the setting average, multiplied by 100.
 BGSD is calculated as the square root of the weighted average of squared differences between the subgroup estimates and the setting average.
 Squared differences are weighted by each subgroup’s population share.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-95% confidence intervals are calculated using a methodology of simulated estimates.
-The dataset is simulated a large number of times (e.g., 100) and COV is calculated for each of the simulated samples.
+95% confidence intervals are calculated using a Monte Carlo simulation-based method.
+The dataset is simulated a large number of times (e.g. 100), with the mean and standard error of each simulated dataset being the same as the original dataset.
+COV is calculated for each of the simulated sample datasets.
 The 95% confidence intervals are based on the 2.5th and 97.5th percentiles of the COV results.
+See Ahn (2019) below for further information.

 Interpretation: COV only has positive values, with larger values indicating higher levels of inequality.
-COV is zero if there is no inequality.
+COV is 0 if there is no inequality.
+COV has no unit.

 Type of summary measure: Complex; relative; weighted